 I have visions of German zombies chasing me on my horses, cats randomly spouting German phrases from Goethe, Einstein or Nietzsche and chickens laying eggs with little beer mugs in them.
 The German in me, is going crazy over the lack of existing structure and outline for this course.
 (The Norwegian in me is doing the happy dance over the freedom from structure.)

-"Externally, some parts may seem useless because the inner coherence of the animal nature has given them this
+"Externally, some parts may seem useless because the inner coherence of the animal nature has given them this form without regard to outer circumstances.
+Thus...(not) the questoin, what are they for?
+BUT rather - WHERE do they come from?"
+(Suhrkamp, Goethe)

 I have literally spent 100 hours looking for music, videos and on-line lesson plans in my quest to keep this class relevant AND exciting for the 12-14 year olds of the 21st Century.
 Trying to find "school-friendly", modern, catchy music was much more of a challenge than I thought.
 Dropping a "*"bomb in a foreign language may be cool on the bus, but over the speakers in the classroom is a bit different.